 As I see it, excessive speculation rules the stock market right now.
 And that is dangerous because investors are making decisions that they shouldn’t be making.
 Irrationality is growing.
 Those who say the stock market will decline, like me, are few and far between….
 Read More

 Don’t for a second believe consumer spending in the U.S. economy is improving!

 J. C. Penney Company, Inc. (NYSE/JCP) has announced it will be closing 33 stores in the U.S. economy.
 By doing this, the retailer will save about $65.0 million a year starting in 2014.
 2,000 employees will be let go.
 (Source: J. C. Penney Company, Inc., January 15, 2014.)

 Best Buy Co., Inc….
 Read More

 The Federal Reserve said it would start “tapering” its quantitative easing program by $10.0 billion a month.
 In other words, the Fed will now print $75.0 trillion a month in new money instead of $85.0 trillion a month.

 Firstly, the whole concept of the central bank printing money out of thin air never made sense to me because the money isn’t backed by anything.
-The Federal Reserve says that starting in January, it will print 11% less in new money.
-In 2014, instead of printing more than $1.0 trillion in new money, it will print (or “create,” if you prefer) $900 billion in new money.
+The Federal Reserve says that starting in January, it will print 11% less in new money….
+Read More

 In the first 10 months of the year, key stock indices like the S&P 500 have gone up more than 20%.
 Others like the Dow Jones Industrial Average have lagged a little, but the returns are exuberant nonetheless.